andreamazza89/CV/README.md

   * Love pairing (blog)
   * Array of different interactions, context switching (millionaire clients, Architects, Our own engineers, peer programmers at Makers).
   * Humble

+#### Problem solving

+  * Have troboulshooted several systems, both as a Maker and in my previous roles as Live Sound Engineer and Design Manager.
+  * Approach problem solving with focus and calm; am able to take a step back and take a fresh approach when necessary.
+  * Follow a scientific method by observing the problem , then formulating hypotheses, finally testing them in order of most likelyhood.

 ## Projects